 When it comes to raising animals and growing your own food there are so many things to learn and know.
 I have found over the years that tips from others really have helped me in my own homesteading journey.
 I hope to do the same for you by sharing what I have learned along the way.

-Not all of my simple homesteading tips are life changing and need to be shouted from the rooftops.
+It’s true that not all of my simple homesteading tips are life-changing and need to be shouted from the rooftops.
 In fact, quite a few of my tips are surprisingly simple.
 But those tips, the simple ones, are sometimes the tips that make the biggest impact.

 Surprisingly Simple Homesteading Tips

 If you haven’t set up a resource library in your home yet, I want to encourage you to do that now.
 Having a place to go that is full of books, tips, and help whenever you need it is more valuable than I can say.
 You can add homesteading books, frugal living books, and a binder where you can print out tips you love that you can refer to later on.

 When you free-range your hens calling them into the safety of the coop at the end of the day can be hit or miss.

 Free-ranging simply means allowing your chickens to roam a specific area or your entire property throughout the daylight hours.
 Free-ranging is a great way to allow your chickens the ability to scratch up bugs, worms, and other tasty treats.
 By doing so they will be healthier and happier hens that will lay you bigger and tastier eggs.

 The good news about allowing your chickens to free-range is that it encourages them to eat for free.
 The better news is they do a great job of keeping down pests that can invade and even harm your vegetable garden.
 The downside is your entire flock will be more easily reached by any predators in your area.